Share this

 how to lower the cost of clinical research

-Pharmaceutical companies are always looking for creative ways to work within tight budgets.
-This leads them to explore new and innovative ways to conduct clinical research while reducing costs.
-Research has shown that among the top cost drivers during clinical research are:
+Pharmaceutical companies and contract research organizations (CROs) are looking for ways to work within tight budgets.
+This leads them to explore new and innovative ways to conduct clinical research and clinical trials that will reduce costs.

-There are numerous ways in which these and other cost drivers can be reduced, but all require new ways of seeing clinical research, working practices and technology.
+There are numerous ways in which these and other cost drivers can be reduced, but all require new approaches to clinical research, working practices and technology.

 Improving Data Capture and Use